keatonfreed/BigideasToolkit/README.md

 ## Disclaimer
-This is not to be used for cheating in school or anywhere else.
-This is a personal project and it takes no responsibility for any actions taken against its users.
+This is NOT to be used for any form of cheating, in school or anywhere else.
+This is meant for personal use only, and only according to the terms of service of BigIdeas.